Play Video

 Do you find your mind wandering while you’re in the saddle, focusing less on what’s currently happening and more on what’s previously happened?
 We’ve all been there.
 But the more you find yourself distracted in the saddle, the more often your horse can take control of the ride and go in the direction he chooses to.

 To be the best rider you can be, you need to always be present in the saddle.
-To help get your attention back on your horse and the task at hand, I’ll show you an obstacle course you can easily set up at home in your arena or pasture.
+To help you find your focus and get your attention back on your horse and the task at hand, I’ll show you an obstacle course you can easily set up at home in your arena or pasture.

 Use Obstacles for Practice